envoyproxy/nighthawk/docs/updating_envoy_dependency.md

 echo "Click here: https://github.com/envoyproxy/envoy/commit/$envoy_commit"
 ```

-Click the link in the console to double check the date of the latest commit.
+Click the link in the terminal to double check the date of the latest commit.

 ### Step 4

-See **Example commands** below for shell commands for this entire step.
+(See **Example commands** for shell commands covering this entire step.)

 Edit [bazel/repositories.bzl](bazel/repositories.bzl):
 1. Update `ENVOY_COMMIT` to the latest Envoy's commit from